Some results on the penalised nematic liquid crystals driven by multiplicative noise: Basic estimates for the solution

 \subsection{Acknowledgments}

-E.~ Hausenblas and P.~A.~Razafimandimby are funded by the FWF-Austrian Science though the projects P21622 and M1487, respectively.
-The research on this paper was initiated during the visit of P.A.R. to the University of York in October 2012.
+Razafimandimby's research was partially supported by the FWF-Austrian Science through the Stand-Alone project P28010.
+The research on this paper was initiated during the visit of Razafimandimby to the University of York in October 2012.
+Part of this work was also carried out when he visited the University of York during October 2013, February 2014.
 He would like to thank the Mathematics Department at York for hospitality.
 Z. Brze{\' z}niak presented a lecture on the subject of this paper at the RIMS Symposium on Mathematical Analysis of Incompressible Flow held at Kyoto in February 2013.
 He would like to thank Professor Toshiaki Hishida for the kind invitation.
+P. Razafimandimby is very grateful to the organizers of the conference `` Nonlinear PDEs in Micromagnetism: Analysis, Numerics and Applications'', which was held in ICMS Edinburgh, UK, for their invitation to present a talk at this meeting.
+He is also very grateful for the financial support he received from the International Centre for Mathematical Sciences (ICMS) Edinburgh.